algorethmpwd/r00tglyph/README.md

 - Username changes propagate throughout the application
 - Accurate statistics tracking for completed and incomplete challenges
 - Challenge flags are only revealed upon successful completion
+- All challenges have detailed descriptions in popups
+- Every challenge has a corresponding solution page with detailed explanations
+- The update mechanism preserves user progress when updating to the latest version

 ## Repository